 We are delighted to have received planning approval for the two buildings at Garambi Baan/Laughing Waters.
 This is a welcome outcome and we extend our thanks to the the Minister for Planning the Hon.
 Richard Wynne MP as well as the Department of Environment Land Water and Planning (DELWP).

-Residency Projects is please to have been approved for Deductible Gift Recipient (DGR) status as a result of the Minister for Communications, Cyber Safety and the Arts and the Assistant Minister for Finance, Charities and Electoral Matters having approved Residency Projects Inc’s application to be entered on the Register of Cultural Organisations (ROCO).
+Residency Projects is pleased to have been approved for Deductible Gift Recipient (DGR) status as a result of the Minister for Communications, Cyber Safety and the Arts and the Assistant Minister for Finance, Charities and Electoral Matters having approved Residency Projects Inc’s application to be entered on the Register of Cultural Organisations (ROCO).
 The organisation’s public fund, Residency Projects Public Fund, became eligible to receive tax deductible donations on 9 April 2020.

-Residency Projects was pleased to be on site at Laughing Waters with renowned architectural photographer and artists, John Gollings AM.
+Residency Projects was on site at Laughing Waters with renowned architectural photographer and artists, John Gollings AM.
 John spent the afternoon documenting both of the Alistair Knox buildings at Garambi Baan/Laughing Waters Residency Centre, River Bend House (formerly the Cuming House) and Boomerang House, as well as Graham Rose and Gordon Ford’s Birrarung House and garden.

 Photograph © Kerry Cross